 Great Plains farmers consider switching crops as aquifer runs out of water

-The aquifer that makes agriculture in the Great Plains possible is running out of water, primarily from overirrigation.
+The aquifer that makes agriculture in the Great Plains possible is running out of water, mainly from overirrigation.
 That has farmers considering different crops.
 Calen Moore of the Kansas News Service reports.

 CALEN MOORE, BYLINE: Western Kansas is sprawling with grain crops, small towns and essential food and fuel industries.
 Even hundreds of miles away, ingredients grown in western Kansas are part of everyday life.
 I'm in rural southwest Kansas, but I asked my co-worker Stephen Koranda, on the other side of the state near Kansas City, to see what he could find at his local grocery store.